 Research & Training

-Merrion Fertility Clinic and the National Maternity Hospital are also accredited by the European Society for Human Reproduction and Embryology (ESHRE) as an ESHRE/ European Board and College of Obstetrics and Gynaecology (EBCOG)-affiliated subspecialist training centre in Reproductive Medicine and Surgery.
-This important recognition of our program means that our trainees are eligible to become European Fellows of Reproductive Medicine (EFRM).
+In partnership with the National Maternity Hospital, we are proud to be accredited by the European Society for Human Reproduction and Embryology (ESHRE) and the European Board and College of Obstetrics and Gynaecology (EBCOG) as a recognised training centre in reproductive medicine and surgery.
+This means that doctors who train with us can go on to achieve European certification in this specialised field.

 Louise Glover, PhD – Head of Research